dtcenter/METplus/docs/Contributors_Guide/basic_components.rst

 ======================

-run_all_times loops over a series of times calling run_at_time for one process for each time defined in CommandBuilder but overridden in wrappers that process all of the data from every run time at once.
+run_all_times loops over a series of times calling run_at_time for one process for each time.
+Defined in CommandBuilder but overridden in wrappers that process all of the data from every run time at once.

 See SeriesByLeadWrapper (ush/series_by_lead_wrapper.py) for an example of overriding the function.